 We find the answer in the scriptures:

 “To you is given the knowledge of the mystery of the sanctuary of God – but to those who are outside are given everything with analogies – so while seeing they may see yet not perceive; and hearing they may hear yet not understand – or else at any point they will become worshipers and their offenses be forgiven.”
-(Mark 4:11-12)This method is significantly different from the method we find from many sectarian teachers.
+(Mark 4:11-12)This method is significantly different from that used by many.

-For example, sometimes see public street preachers threatening us about how the world is going to end soon and we had better surrender to Jesus before the world ends or else.
+For example, we find that fanatics threatening us about how the world is going to end soon and we had better surrender to Jesus before the world ends or else.

-Both of these kinds of fanatics think they can scare or force us to surrender to God or Jesus.
+These kinds of fanatics believe they can scare or force us to surrender to God or Jesus.

-Yet certainly, if God wanted to, He could threaten us Himself if He wanted to.
+Yet certainly, if God wanted to, He could force us to surrender.
 Yet He doesn't.

 Is this what Jesus was doing?
 Threatening people?
+Trying to force people?
 Quite the contrary.
 Jesus was actually hiding the Truth within his parables.

 Why would Jesus' teachings not be available to everyone equally?